Clinical Pharmacology for Delstrigo

 Lamivudine

 Cross-resistance has been observed among NRTIs.
-The M184I/V lamivudine resistance substitution confers resistance to abacavir, didanosine and emtricitabine.
+The M184I/V lamivudine resistance-associated substitution confers resistance to abacavir, didanosine and emtricitabine.
 Lamivudine also has reduced susceptibility against the K65R substitution.

 TDF

 Cross-resistance has been observed among NRTIs.
-The K65R substitution in HIV-1 RT selected by tenofovir is also selected in some HIV-1-infected patients treated with abacavir or didanosine.
+The K65R substitution in HIV-1 RT selected by tenofovir is also selected in some patients living with HIV treated with abacavir or didanosine.
 HIV-1 isolates with the K65R substitution also showed reduced susceptibility to emtricitabine and lamivudine.
 Therefore, cross-resistance among these NRTIs may occur in patients whose virus harbors the K65R substitution.
 The K70E substitution selected clinically by TDF results in reduced susceptibility to abacavir, didanosine, emtricitabine, lamivudine, and tenofovir.
-HIV-1 isolates from patients (n=20) whose HIV-1 expressed a mean of 3 zidovudine-associated RT amino acid substitutions (M41L, D67N, K70R, L210W, T215Y/F, or K219Q/E/N) showed a 3.1-fold decrease in the susceptibility to tenofovir.
-Subjects whose virus expressed an L74V RT substitution without zidovudine resistance-associated substitutions (n=8) had reduced response to TDF.
+HIV-1 isolates from patients (n=20) whose HIV-1 expressed a mean of 3 zidovudine resistance-associated substitutions (M41L, D67N, K70R, L210W, T215Y/F, or K219Q/E/N) showed a 3.1-fold decrease in the susceptibility to tenofovir.
+Participants whose virus expressed an RT L74V substitution without zidovudine resistance-associated substitutions (n=8) had reduced response to TDF.
 Limited data are available for patients whose virus expressed a Y115F substitution (n=3), Q151M substitution (n=2), or T69 insertion (n=4) in HIV-1 RT, all of whom had a reduced response in clinical trials.

 Clinical Studies